akshajsingh1103/os-projects/SimpleLoader/README.md

 A C-based implementation of a **32-bit ELF executable loader**, written from scratch without using any external ELF-parsing libraries.

-> Created as part of an Operating Systems assignment, but cleaned, modularized, and extended to meet bonus requirements like a boss 😤
+> Created as part of an Operating Systems assignment

 ---